AngeloStavrow/hello-indigo/README.md

 ### Post updates

 Post updates are what most think of as a blog post; an update to the site that adds a post related to the theme, like an explanation of a new feature, the announcement of a new process, and so on.
-These are longer-form updates which should include appropriate tags and categories.
+These are longer-form updates which should include appropriate tags per the content of the post.
+Currently, only two categories for post updates exist: `announcements` and `features`.
+The former is used to announce something about the theme; the latter is to provide details on a single feature.

 ### Release updates